Chapter 4. Head Aches

 Reading Bytes from a File

 Next, I’ll handle reading bytes from a file.
-After I attempt to open the file, I check to see if config.bytes is Some number of bytes; otherwise, I’ll use the preceding code that reads lines.
+After I attempt to open the file, I check to see if args.bytes is Some number of bytes; otherwise, I’ll use the preceding code that reads lines.
 For the following code, be sure to add use std::io::Read to your imports:

-for filename in config.files {
+for filename in args.files {

 match open(&filename) {